SKY-ALIN/regta/README.md

 ### Core Features

-- **Different Jobs** - Create async, thread-based or process-based jobs depending on your goals.
+- **Various job types** - Create async, thread-based, or process-based jobs depending on your goals.

 - **Support different code styles** - Create OOP styled or functional styled jobs.
-Regta also provide interface to reuse user's already written code.
+Regta also provides an interface to reuse user's already written code.

-- **CLI interface to work with jobs** - Regta provide CLI tool to list and start available written jobs.
+- **CLI interface to work with jobs** - Regta provides a CLI tool to list and start available written jobs.

-- **Logging** - Redefine standard and define your own logging way.
+- **Logging** - Redefine standard and define your own logging.

 ---